 Health & Wellness

 Have you noticed that your pup is missing patches of fur?
 Maybe you’ve been vacuuming up more dog hair than usual?
-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough explains the top four reasons dogs lose their fur and treatment options for each.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough explains the top four reasons dogs lose their fur and treatment options for each.

 If you notice that your dog is experiencing hair loss, your vet will most likely want to run tests to rule out any contagious conditions, like mites or scabies, as the cause.
 They’ll also want to know the history of the hair loss, so keep track of when it started, and let them know if there are any other symptoms.